 Human IFN-Beta ELISA Kit, High Sensitivity (Serum, Plasma, TCM)

 Catalog Number: 41415

-This ELISA measures human IFN-Beta levels in serum, plasma, and tissue culture media (TCM) with 1.2 pg/ml LLOQ sensitivity.
-It is suitable for the measurement of IFN-Beta in autoimmune serum and of trademarked IFN-Beta 1a and IFN-Beta 1b therapeutic molecules in human serum.
+This Human IFN-Beta ELISA measures interferon beta levels in human serum, plasma, and tissue culture samples with 1.2 pg/ml LLOQ sensitivity.
+This kit has been validated for the measurement of IFN-Beta in autoimmune serum and of trademarked IFN-Beta 1a and IFN-Beta 1b therapeutic molecules in human serum.
 There is no detection inhibition by 3-log excess of soluble IFNAR2 protein.

 Product Name: VeriKine-HS Human Interferon-Beta ELISA Kit (Serum, Plasma, TCM)

 Protocol A: 1.2 - 150 pg/ml (for improved serum performance)

 Need more sensitivity?
 Check out our Sample Testing Services

 The VeriKine-HS Human IFN-Beta ELISA Kit is designed to measure low or basal levels of Human IFN-Beta in autoimmune disease sera, healthy serum/plasma, or tissue culture media samples with 1.2 pg/ml LLOQ sensitivity.